 God answered Gideon’s doubt by simply telling him: “I will be with you, and you will strike down all the Midianites together.”

-And God will not allow these wicked Democrats, who just sanctioned and bankrolled abortion on foreign soil with a stroke of a pen, to continue forever.
-There is always a limit to what God will allow.
+And God will not allow these wicked people, who just sanctioned and bankrolled abortion on foreign soil with a stroke of a pen, to continue forever.
+There is always a limit to what God will permit.

 After Gideon’s encounter with God, he set out to do what God had commanded him.
 First, he was told to destroy the monuments to Baal and the Asherah pole beside it—the false gods that had been erected in a nation that was meant to honor and serve God.

-The situation in Israel had gotten so bad that Gideon was deathly afraid not only of Israel’s enemies but the men in his own nation who were in power.
-We are told that when he tore down the altars erected to the false gods, he did so at night out of fear of them—not the enemy.
+The situation in Israel had gotten so bad that Gideon was deathly afraid not only of Israel’s enemies but the men of his own nation who were in power.
+We are told that when he tore down the altars erected to the false gods, he did so at night out of fear of them—not Israel’s enemies.

-When an inquiry was commissioned to find out who destroyed the altar, the men of his own nation turned on him, even demanding his death.
+When an inquiry was commissioned to find out who destroyed the altar, the men of his own nation turned on Gideon, even demanding his death.

-Sounds a lot like how Democrats are hunting down patriots and attacking their safety and livelihoods as the neocon Republicans try to save themselves and placate the left by throwing patriots under the bus.
+Sounds a lot like how Democrats are hunting down patriots and attacking their safety and livelihoods as the neocon Republicans remain silent or condone the holding of patriots in jail until they await trial.

 The turncoat Republicans are no better that the Midianites, but here is what Gideon told the hostile crowd of “neocons” around him, “Are you trying to plead Baal’s cause?
 Are you trying to save him?
 If Baal really is a god, he can defend himself when someone breaks down his altar.”